North Carolina warily watching 2 tropical weather systems

 “I would advise everybody to take a look at the weather,” Dare County emergency management director Drew Pearson said when asked whether visitors should keep their travel plans.
 “They need to make those decisions based on what they see in the weather forecast.”

+“We were just knee-deep, and there were a few times where we had to run out because it kept sucking us in,” she said, adding she’d watch movies with her husband until the storm blows through.

+“We came from Tennessee,” she said with a shrug.
+“There are tornado threats over there.”

-As of 5 p.m.
-Monday, the first depression was located about 140 miles southeast of Cape Hatteras with top sustained winds of 35 mph and moving to the northwest.
+As of Monday night, the first depression was about 125 miles southeast of Cape Hatteras with top sustained winds of 35 mph and moving to the northwest.
 It was expected to become a tropical storm by Tuesday but not grow stronger than that, said National Weather Service meteorologist Shane Kearns in eastern North Carolina.

 “Anything is possible, but we’re not really seeing any kind of significant strengthening for the storm,” he said in an interview.